 Things to Keep in Mind

-• If the imported workout includes calorie data, you can't manually edit the data in the Oura app.
-To edit the calorie info, use the app you used to track your workout.
+- The Oura App will only sync workouts for the current day.
+If you are having trouble syncing your workout, verify that "Date Added" matches the date on which the workout occurred.
+If the imported workout includes calorie data, you can't manually edit the data in the Oura App.
+Edit the calorie info through the app used to track your workout

-For more on Oura's Apple Health integration, follow along with the video below.
+For more on Oura's Apple Health integration, follow along with this video: